NOALBS/nginx-obs-automatic-low-bitrate-switching/README.md

 # !!!
 PLEASE BE ADVISED !!!

-NOALBS is used as a basic DIY tool to have your OBS Studio/OBS.Live auto switch scenes when you are either in a LOW bitrate situation or if your source disconnects completely.
+NOALBS is used as a DIY tool to have your OBS Studio/OBS.Live auto switch scenes when you are either in a LOW bitrate situation or if your source disconnects completely.

+## Upsides to using NOALBS:
+- You did it yourself so be proud of what you have accomplished.
+- You're using a computer, internet and power you are already paying for.
+- There is literally NO COST to you when you setup and use NOALBS using the equipment you already own and pay for.

-Downsides to using NOALBS vs Similar Solutions/Paid Services:
+## Downsides to using NOALBS:
-- It's basic, no fancy stuff here.

-(Other similar solutions/paid services offer really cool and fancy control panels/dashboards/technology that make using it a breeze and/or better overall.)
+- It's DIY, meaning you have to do it all yourself, of course you can always contact us on discord @ b3ck#3517 or 715209
+#0600 and we'll do our best to help out.
 - If you lose power or internet where you run NOALBS there is no redundancy.

-(Unless of course you have a battery backup system/internet backup system in place.)

 - It takes a bit to setup, it is not for the faint of heart when it comes to installing and configuring advanced programs to get it running.

 (Watch video below for help)

-If you're okay with all of that then all I can say is if you can't figure it out, reach out to myself and/or the community if you need help, we're here for you.
+If you're okay with all of that then all I can say is if you can't figure it out, reach out to us or the community if you need help, we're here for you.

 ---
 ## How to video (WINDOWS):